310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 We’ll all regret it if one of us gets hurt and has to sit out on the day of the event…

-I wanna be able to say *“The five of us together are Ryuseitai!”* during the actual live show, y'know…
+I wanna be able to say *“The five of us together are Ryuseitai!”* during the actual live show, y’know…
 {% endbubble %}

 {% bubble Midori sad2 %}